seamusdemora/PiFormulae/ReadMeFirst.md

 Note: Using a [simple `arp` will be "hit-or-miss"; here's why](https://github.com/seamusdemora/PiFormulae/blob/master/ThinkingAboutARP.md) that's so.
 If you've reached the end of the list, and you still don't have your Pi's IP address, then something may be broken or misconfigured.
 Try [one of the forums](https://raspberrypi.stackexchange.com/) for support, and as always, please try to be as specific as you can in describing your problem.

-## Login to your RPi using SSH to complete the setup:
+### Step 4: Login to your RPi using SSH to complete the setup:

 There are several things you should tend to soon after the installation.
 We'll use the terminal for all this, but an alternative approach is to use `raspi-config`.
 What follows is a reasonably complete transcript of the entire *post-install* process.
 The terminal output can get verbose, and in consequence the actual **commands** may get lost in this transcript.
 In an effort to avoid obscuring the required command sequence, each command prompt is designated by the following character string: